Video Lifecycle

 Continued Tracking

-Even after finalization or payment, videos on both platforms continue to have their views tracked daily.
-This is read-only — it doesn't affect earnings — but lets you see how videos perform long-term.
+Even after finalization or payment, videos on both platforms can continue to have their views tracked for analytics.
+This is read-only for payments - it doesn't change finalized views or earnings.

 Finalize Early

-Sometimes a video hits its view cap before the 7-day window.
+Sometimes a video hits its view cap before the counting window ends.
 In this case, you can finalize early to lock in the earnings immediately instead of waiting.

 Click the checkmark icon on the video row in the Posts tab.
 The current view count becomes the finalized count, and earnings are calculated on the spot.

-Note: Early finalization can be undone (unfinalized) as long as the 7-day window hasn't expired.
-After expiry, finalization is permanent.
+Note: Early finalization can be undone while the counting window still allows it.
+After the window expires, finalization is permanent.

 TikTok vs Instagram